What is CRIM?

 What should I do if I buy a second property?

-In case you purchase a second property, which you will not use as your primary residence, you need to submit a Change of Ownership Application.
-This will allow CRIM to make the appropriate calculations on your property tax liability.
+In case you acquire a second property, which you will not use as your main residence, it is necessary to file a Change of Ownership Application.
+In this way, the CRIM will be able to calculate your property tax liability.

 Remember that the exemption referred to above is for the primary residence only.
 Failure to submit a Change of Ownership Application may result in negative consequences.
 In this case, the agency may charge you not only back taxes but also interest and penalties.